“You can’t be serious” Ashlei asked.

 “They helped me escape?”

 “I told you its the Kardons way, to let us think we have a chance and then take it away from us.”
 Mascia said as he grabbed a large weapon.

-The Circus Folk had easily fought their way through the Rystieans without causing a single death, though in some ways it would have been more merciful to finish them now.
-Florence and Denika had done most of the work, with Florence’s singing voice subduing most of the Rystieans peacefully.
+The Circus Folk had easily fought their way through the Rysteians without causing a single death, though in some ways it would have been more merciful to finish them now.
+Florence and Denika had done most of the work, with Florence’s singing voice subduing most of the Rysteians peacefully.

 When the Circus Folk arrived in the main hall Macsia and Kile were among the last people standing.